-Here are some of my favourite cholesterol-friendly lunch recipes that are quick, healthy, delicious and require no complicated cooking techniques whatsoever:-
+Here are some of my favourite cholesterol-friendly lunch recipes that are healthy, delicious and really simple to prepare:-

 1. Moroccan Chicken Salad Pita